Tiptree Tea Room at The Barns, Cressing Temple

 From Colchester take the A12 to Witham.
 Head out towards Braintree on the B1018.
 Cressing Temple Barns is well sign posted off of this road.

 The Barns Tea Room is situated at Cressing Temple which is home to a wide range of fantastic shows throughout the year.
 On these show days visitors are often expected to buy tickets to gain access to the rest of the site.
-To speed the service in tea room on these days The Barns Tea Room do operate on a limited menu.

 If you would like to check to see if there is a show on the day you are planning to visit please see the website below: